metaDAOproject/propaganda/introduction/introduction-3.md

 ![intro picture](media/MetaDAOGovernance.drawio.png)

-## Introduction
+## Abstract

-In [existing approaches to human organization](https://medium.com/@metaproph3t/from-corporations-to-nations-how-the-meta-dao-is-going-to-change-everything-part-2-8abe5b6814fc), we allow humans to rule.
+[Existing approaches to human organization](https://medium.com/@metaproph3t/from-corporations-to-nations-how-the-meta-dao-is-going-to-change-everything-part-2-8abe5b6814fc) have human rulers.
 Whether the organizations be corporations or national governments and whether the rulers be CEOs, board members, prime ministers, congressmen, or ayatollahs, the structure is mostly the same: humans appointed to serve the interests of the group.

-Although these approaches are better than no organization at all, they suffer from the problems of giving humans control.[^1]
+Although these approaches are better than no organization at all, they suffer from the [principal-agent problem](https://en.wikipedia.org/wiki/Principal%E2%80%93agent_problem).
+Simply stated, these rulers often take self-serving actions that hurt the group.[^1]

 We propose an alternative organization where control is handed to executable computer code, namely eBPF instructions stored on the Solana blockchain.
-The design of this organization's algorithm will be the subject of this post.
+We will describe the mechanics of this organization in this post.

+As a TL;DR:
+- The organization is broken up into smaller organizations called members.
+Members operate businesses and have tokens that function like common stock.
+- When the organization is deciding on a potential action, an algorithm automatically estimates how that action will impact each member, and only takes actions that are net-positive for the group as a whole.
+- To estimate how an action will impact a member, we use a market-based system.

 ## Members